elabftw/elabftw/documentation/docs/usage/user-guide/scheduler.md

 ### Recurring events

-Enable **Repeat** when creating a booking, then choose how often it repeats and after how many occurrences it ends.
+Enable **Repeat** when creating a booking, then choose whether it repeats every period, every other period, or at a custom interval.
 Bookings can repeat daily, weekly, or monthly.
-A recurring booking can include up to 100 reservations over a period of up to 10 years.
+Weekly bookings can use the booking day, two days in the week, weekdays, or a custom selection of weekdays.
+A recurring booking can end after a chosen number of occurrences or on a chosen date, with up to 100 reservations over a period of up to 10 years.

 :::warning